-The Company's Board of Directors and management have the primary responsibility for defining the Company's risk management policy and for organising risk management.
-The Company's Board of Directors reinforces and defines the risk management principles and risk management policy for Ponsse Group as a whole, and also assesses the effectiveness of risk management.
+The company's Board of Directors and management have the primary responsibility for defining the company's risk management policy and for organising risk management.
+The company's Board of Directors reinforces and defines the risk management principles and risk management policy for Ponsse Group as a whole, and also assesses the effectiveness of risk management.
 The Board of Directors also oversees the implementation of risk management policies and processes.
 However, the risks to business continuity are assessed regularly at all levels of Ponsse Group.
 Each employee of the group is required to contribute to anticipating risks and preventing them from materialising, for example by reporting risks to their supervisor.

-The risk management process includes systematic risk mapping and risk assessment for each type of operation and unit, and making sure that they are reflected in the Company's risk management plan.
+The risk management process includes systematic risk mapping and risk assessment for each type of operation and unit, and making sure that they are reflected in the company's risk management plan.
 Risk management is systematically implemented and monitored as part of the daily business.
-The Company promotes its risk management by increasing awareness of the significance of risk management and supporting shared risk management projects of the functions.
+The company promotes its risk management by increasing awareness of the significance of risk management and supporting shared risk management projects for the functions.

-Body, responsible party Task Board of Directors Decides on the objectives and principles of risk management, and reinforces the Company's risk management policy.
+Body, responsible party Task Board of Directors Decides on the objectives and principles of risk management, and reinforces the company's risk management policy.
 Supervises the implementation of risk management.
 President and CEO Is responsible for organising the implementation of risk management, and presents risk management-related to the Board of Directors.
-Management Group Participates in the control and assignment of responsibilities in the risk management process.
+Management Team Participates in the control and assignment of responsibilities in the risk management process.
 Each member of the Management Group is responsible for identifying risks in their own area of business operations, and for implementing risk management.
 Chief Financial Officer Coordinates the risk management process, and is responsible for reporting on and presenting risk management matters to the Management Group.
-Area directors Each of the subsidiaries independently carry out risk management in accordance with Ponsse Group's risk management policy and guidelines.
-Employees Every employee is obliged to take action to prevent risks, to comply with the Company's operating instructions, and to report any risks they detect to their supervisor.
+Area directors and directors of subsidiaries Each of the areas and subsidiaries independently carry out risk management in accordance with Ponsse Group's risk management policy and guidelines.
+Employees Every employee is obliged to take action to prevent risks, to comply with the company's operating instructions, and to report any risks they detect to their supervisor.
+Internal audit Supports the risk management process with assessments and verifications, and by facilitating the process from the identification of risks to the follow-up of agreed measures.